I MARRIED AN ANGEL

-Tied to an old-fashioned story about a Budapest banker who claims he can only marry a pure, honest angel, finally get’s his wish.
-She drops out of the sky (more to the point, flits across the stage in a flurry of runs en pointe) and he falls immediately in love and marries her.
-Of course, she’s unfamiliar with human ways, and insists that “truth is beauty, and beauty is truth” unless it ruins her husband’s, Mark Evans) career.
+Tied to an old-fashioned story about a Budapest banker (Mark Evans) who claims he can only marry a pure, honest angel, he finally get’s his wish.
+She drops out of the sky (more to the point, Mearns flits across the stage in a flurry of runs en pointe) and he immediately marries her.
+Of course, she’s unfamiliar with human ways, and insists that “truth is beauty, and beauty is truth” -- unless it ruins her husband’s career.
 The underlying message resembles romantic black and white 1930’s films where women are not to be trusted because they are only out for themselves and a man’s money.
 This theory holds unless of course, you are an angel – but then, being perfect presents its own set of problems.

-There are many buoyant songs that tickle the throat.
-They were brought to life through the original, newly resorted Hans Spialek orchestrations and Rob Fisher’s musical direction.
+The many buoyant songs that tickled the throat were brought to life through the original, newly resorted Hans Spialek orchestrations and Rob Fisher’s musical direction.
 Tucked into the back of the stage, the Encores!
-Orchestra is outlined in silvery sashes by designer Allen Mayer complimenting Alejo Vietti’s sparkling, elegant costumes.
+Orchestra was outlined in silvery sashes by designer Allen Mayer complimenting Alejo Vietti’s sparkling, elegant costumes.